Chapter 5.02

 A. Every person, firm or corporation engaged in any business, profession, trade, occupation or other principal place of business or headquarters thereof located within the corporate limits of the city shall be licensed by the city under provisions of this title.
 Each branch establishment, warehouse, distributing plant or separate location shall be licensed separately and individually.

-B. Every person, firm or corporation engaged in any temporary business, profession, trade or occupation where the principal place of business or headquarters thereof is not located within the corporate limits of the city shall not be licensed by the city except as specifically provided under the provisions of this title.
+C. Every person, firm or corporation engaged in any temporary business, profession, trade or occupation within the corporate city limits where the principal place of business or headquarters thereof is not located within the corporate limits of the city shall be licensed by the city except as otherwise provided under the provisions of this title.

-D. A person engaged in two or more businesses at the same location shall not be required to obtain separate licenses for conducting each of such businesses but, when eligible, shall be issued one license which shall specify on its face all such businesses, except that where a special license is required by another chapter of this title, that license shall also be required.
+E. A person engaged in two or more businesses at the same location shall be required to obtain separate licenses for conducting each of such businesses but shall not be required to pay renewal fees for more than one business, except that where a special license is required by another chapter of this title, that license shall also be required.

-E. Every person required to procure a license under the provisions of any ordinance or law of the city shall submit an application for such license to the city license officer.
+F. Every person required to procure a license under the provisions of any ordinance or law of the city shall submit an application for such license to the city license officer.
 The application shall be a written statement upon a form provided by the city license officer.
 (Ord.
+2485 § 1 (Exh.
+A), 2011; Ord.
+2485 § 1 (Exh.
+A), 2011; Ord.
 1798 § 3, 1993).

 5.02.040 Transferability.